rajansharma3097/react-course/README.md

     * Don't do too many things in one and the same place
 > Split big chunks of code into multiple smaller functions

+## JSX

+JSX stands for JavaScript XML.
+JSX is used to write HTML code inside the React component.
+There is rule in the react component that we have to return only single root element per return statement.